testcontainers/testcontainers-elixir/README.md

 end
 ```

-This allows you to run your Phoenix server or tests with a containerized database without changing dev.exs or test.exs:
+This allows you to run your Phoenix server or tests with a containerized database without changing dev.exs or test.exs (remember to set MIX_ENV when running tests):

 ```bash
 # Start Phoenix server with PostgreSQL container